-Little is known if not largely forgotten that Chinese Canadian women participated in the war during the early forties.
-Unlike the men, the women who joined the Armed Forces were not trained to fight nor sent off to war, instead they replaced men in non-combat duty, freeing the soldiers for service at the front.
+It is largely forgotten that Chinese Canadian women participated in the war effort during the early forties.
+Unlike the men, the women who joined the Armed Forces were not trained to fight nor sent off to war.
+Instead they replaced men in non-combat duty, freeing the soldiers for service at the front.

 Six Chinese Canadian women are known to have joined the Armed Forces.